DavidTPate/pendragon/README.md

 ### Compose (Knightly)
 This skill grants the user a chance to create original musical works for voice or for one or more medieval instruments.
 The quality of the piece composed is relative to the number rolled for the success.
-The composer’s ability to perform his work is limited by his Play (instrument) and Singing skills, as appropriate.
+The composer's ability to perform his work is limited by his Play (instrument) and Singing skills, as appropriate.

 A critical success indicates that the piece created has great beauty, quality of rhyme and emotion, originality, and